bens4lsu/theskinny-publish/Content/blog2/the-america-songs.md

 "Yeah.
 She probably thinks it's about pie."
 (That was my only contribution to the conversation.)

 But what really caught my attention and made this whole thing blogworthy, was this version.
 I don't remember hearing this before, and it definitely caught me by surprise.
-It's a cover by the Brady Bunch, and to save you the pain of trying to find the version for yourself, I've made it so you can play the tune for yourself right here.  <embed NAME="nsplay" PLUGINSPAGE="http://www.microsoft.com/windows/mediaplayer/download/default.asp" SRC="/sound/AmericanPie.mp3" TYPE="video/x-ms-wmf-plugin"  AUTOSTART="0" SHOWCONTROLS="1"  align="right" /><noembed>You'll have to find this song somewhere else.
-Your browser won't allow embedded media.
-Sorry.</noembed>
+It's a cover by the Brady Bunch, and to save you the pain of trying to find the version for yourself, I've made it so you can play the tune for yourself right here.

+<iframe allow="autoplay *; encrypted-media *;" frameborder="0" height="150" style="width:100%;max-width:660px;overflow:hidden;background:transparent;" sandbox="allow-forms allow-popups allow-same-origin allow-scripts allow-storage-access-by-user-activation allow-top-navigation-by-user-activation" src="https://embed.music.apple.com/us/album/american-pie/1452808950?i=1452809473"></iframe>

 I don't really have anything that I can add that would make this funnier than it is all by itself.